wermos/blog/_posts/2022-08-31-gsoc-the-work-so-far.md

 # Fast 5×5

-In 2019, Hadrien worked with a PhD student to create [Fast 5×5](https://gitlab.in2p3.fr/CodeursIntensifs/Fast5x5), which was supposed to be a proof-of-concept demonstrating that the existing matrix routines in `Eigen` could be better optimized for small dimensions like 5×5.
+In 2019, Hadrien worked with a Masters student to create [Fast 5×5](https://gitlab.in2p3.fr/CodeursIntensifs/Fast5x5), which was supposed to be a proof-of-concept demonstrating that the existing matrix routines in `Eigen` could be better optimized for small dimensions like 5×5.

 ## My Changes to Fast 5×5